Search for answers or browse articles about Sintel Forms

 Example B

 Implement cascading dropdowns between Countries and Cities, but on a linked list level.
-Assumptions are similar to the ones above, but the “City” and “Country” fields are now located on a linked list named “TestList” (internal name list from the previous example).
+Assumptions are similar to the ones above, but the “City” and “Country” fields are now located on a linked list named “TestList” use display name of the linked list or its internal GUID.

 Notes: